-9.7 Continued Care for Active Orthodontia
+10.7 Continued Care for Active Orthodontia

-The MCO must ensure, in conjunction with BMS, continuity of care for active orthodontia cases from January 1, 2014, until care is completed, and providers are fully reimbursed.
+The MCO must ensure, in conjunction with DHHR, continuity of care for active orthodontia cases until care is completed and providers are fully reimbursed.
 The MCO must pay for orthodontic services not previously reimbursed under the FFS as a part of the global payment fee.